jndudek/ICARIS/README.md

 git commit -m "[message]" - commit changes, must have a message, even if it's just "message"

-git push origin master - push changes to repo
+git push origin master - push changes to repo.
+Always push after committing to avoid merge errors

+If you get a merge error - SHUT IT DOWN.
+Restart, push, then pull.

+Extra commands:

 git status - status of repo, good for if you've added files